-If you want to submit an SBIR/STTR proposal, you must first find a relevant topic at one of the participating agencies.
-The SBIR/STTR programs do not accept “unsolicited proposals,” but instead require that you respond to one of their current topics, even if they are very broad like topics found at many of the agencies that make their SBIR/STTR awards as grants vs. contracts.
-All of the agencies list their topics in their solicitation or Funding Opportunity Announcement (FOA).
+If you want to submit an SBIR/STTR proposal, you must first find a relevant topic at one of the participating Agencies.
+The SBIR or STTR programs do not accept “unsolicited proposals,” but instead require that you respond to one of their current topics, even if they are very broad topics like those found at many of the Agencies that make their SBIR/STTR awards as grants vs. contracts.
+All Agencies list their topics in their solicitation or Funding Opportunity Announcement (FOA).
 The only exception is the Department of Energy which publishes a separate topic list several weeks before it releases its FOA.

-First, make your own honest assessment of whether your idea really fits the topic, or if you are unintentionally forcing the fit.
-It is not unusual for SBIR/STTR companies to do the latter; unfortunately, this typically results in a proposal that isn’t really what the agency wants, and the proposal is quickly rejected in the evaluation process.
-Read and reread the topic carefully, both to look for key words that suggest limits on the agency’s interests and to try to “read between the lines” to understand what they really want.
-As an example of those key words, the Department of Energy recently had a subtopic under “Oil & Gas” that addressed improved drilling technologies—a careful read revealed that DOE was only interested in technologies that were helpful in shale geologic conditions.
+First, make an honest assessment of whether your idea really fits with the topic, or if you are unintentionally trying to force a fit.
+It is not unusual for companies to try and force fit their interests with a topic description.
+Unfortunately, this typically results in a proposal that isn’t really what the Agency wants, and the proposal may quickly be rejected in the evaluation process.
+Read and reread the topic carefully, looking for key words that suggest limits on the Agency’s interests.
+Try to “read between the lines” to gain an understanding of what the topic author (TA) really wants.

 Second, review any literature cited or referenced in the topic description.
-This can lead to a deeper understanding of the topic and what the agency is interested in, and what it is not.
-It also can strengthen your proposal, if you reflect in your writing that you read and understand the importance and relevance of the referenced literature.
+This can lead to a deeper understanding of the topic and the Agency’s interest.
+It also can strengthen your proposal, if you reflect in your writing that you have read and understand the importance and relevance of the referenced literature.